By Rev. Tony Marciano

 The same is true in life.
 Why do we hold onto hurts and resentments as if keeping them will make things better?
 Why do we hold onto relationships that gray our hair for free?
 Why do we go back to relationships believing that this time they will treat us with dignity and respect when it hasn’t ever happened in our life?
 When do we learn to let go, realizing the only person we can change is ourselves?

 Sometimes we need to grieve the relationships that could have been, but never will be what we want them to be.

 I had to say goodbye to three drill machines that didn’t work to make room for the new drills I can count on.
 The same has been true in my life.
 I’ve had to walk away from relationships that were unhealthy to run with the ones that brought out the very best in me.

 I’ll be back soon.
 Until then, live well my friend.

-Rev. Tony Marciano is the president/CEO of the Charlotte Rescue Mission.
+The Rev. Tony Marciano is the president/CEO of the Charlotte Rescue Mission.
 He is available to speak to your group.
-Visit www.charlotterescuemission.org for information.
+Go to www.charlotterescuemission.org.